Here are some things you need to know about Universal Healthcare when traveling overseas

 FACT: Americans traveling overseas have on average a 1-in-5 chance of getting injured or sick during service projects, short-term trips or while on vacation overseas.

-FACT: Most U.S. domestic health insurance coverage of short-termers, students or tourists going overseas will not protect them or pay claims unless it is a life-or-death situation (Some will not pay out-of-network claims even if it is life-or-death).
+FACT: Most U.S. domestic health insurance coverage of short-termers, students or tourists going overseas will not protect them unless it is a life-or-death situation, and sometimes not even then.

 FACT: Universal Health Care (ACA-compatible insurance) hasn’t changed anything regarding Americans when they travel overseas, and surely will not cover medical or political evacuation.